Need Help Getting Online?

 - You can find step-by-step instructions for completing the Online Technology Request Form and a recorded video example at bit.ly/SFUSDtechrequestguide.

-All students and families who borrow SFUSD technology for distance learning must abide by the Technology User Agreement.
+All students and families who borrow SFUSD technology must abide by the Technology User Agreement.
 Violations of the agreement may result in disciplinary action or a discontinuation of technology access.

 If you are an SFUSD student who received a district-issued hotspot: